 pcapng, and many other file formats.
 Source code is in the

-The interface with the capture engine.
-Source code in the
+The interface to the capture engine.
+Source code is in the

 The capture engine itself.
-This is the only part that is to execute
+This is the only part that executes with

-with elevated privileges.
-Source code in the root directory.
+elevated privileges.
+Source code is in the root directory.

-These are separate libraries that provide packet capture
+These are external libraries that provide packet capture

 and filtering support on different platforms.
-The filtering WinPcap and libpcap
+The filtering in Npcap and libpcap

 works at a much lower level than Wireshark’s display filters and uses a

 significantly different mechanism.
-That’s why we have different display and
+That’s why there are different display and

 capture filter syntaxes.